-To align with various trade packages, architects break down their Construction Documentation into sheet sets, also known as drawing series.
-While the categorisation of sets may vary slightly from office to office, typically there will be a dedicated set for Demolition, Site Plans, General Arrangement (GA) Floor Plans, External elevations, etc. Each set receives a unique drawing number prefix so that drawings are grouped and easily identified.
+Construction Documentation drawings are often broken down into sheet sets, also known as drawing series, to align with various trade packages.
+While the naming convention of sheet sets may vary slightly from organisation to organisation, typically, there will be a dedicated set for Demolition, General Arrangement (GA) Floor Plans, Reflected Ceiling Plans (RCP), etc. Each set receives a unique drawing number prefix so that drawings are grouped and easily identified.

 The problem

 At the beginning of a project, the project team will generally focus on GA Floor Plans, Sections, and External Elevations.
-As the project progresses, however, the team will need to set up all of the other sheet sets.
-To assist this process, some companies create placeholder views in their Revit template.
-The limitation with this approach is that the placeholders are just there to help the team get started.
+However, as the project progresses, the team will need to set up all the other sheet sets.
+Some organisations create placeholder views in their Revit template to assist this process.
+The limitation of this approach is that the placeholders are often just for a single level to indicate the naming convention to be adopted.
 Rarely do they cover all of the views needed.

-The process of manually creating sheet sets usually involves duplicating existing views, renaming the view, and assigning the associated view template.
-Most, but not all sheet sets, can be derived from the GA Floor Plans.
-For example, Concrete & Precast Setout, Partition Setout, Floor Finishes, etc. Depending on the size of your project, this process could take days.
+Creating sheet sets typically involves duplicating existing views (View > Create > Duplicate), renaming the view, and assigning the associated view template.
+Most sheet sets can be derived from the GA Floor Plans; for example, the Concrete Setout, Partition Setout, and Floor Finishes plan can all be based on the GA plans, etc. Reflected Ceiling Plan, however, cannot be created by duplicating a floor plan and must be created differently (View > Create > Plan Views > Reflected Ceiling Plan).
+Depending on the size of your project, this process could take days.

 Creating sheet sets with Dynamo